AalaaNagy88/teweets-sentiment-analysis/README.md

-# Final_nlp_project_Vaccine_analysis
+# Tweets sentiment Analysis

-## Project descripltion:
+## Project description:
-This project aims to extract information about COVID-19 vaccines from Twitter using Clustering, Sentiment analysis, and Classification, in order to encourage people to take the vaccine.
+This project aims to extract information about COVID-19 vaccines from Twitter using Clustering, Sentiment analysis, and Classification, to encourage people to take the vaccine.

 ## Methodology:
-1. Data Collection: At the first step, data is fetched from Twitter by using `Tweepy library` after creating a tweeter developer account.
-Target vaccine hashtags are: #Pfizer, #Moderna, and #Johnson, but we only extracted the text data and sorted them in CSV files.
+1. Data Collection: In the first step, data is fetched from Twitter by using the `Tweepy library` after creating a tweeter developer account.
+Target vaccine hashtags are #Pfizer, #Moderna, and #Johnson, but we only extracted the text data and sorted them in CSV files.

 2. Preprocessing dataset: Very important step is to clean the collected data and preprocess them before being used in the models to get the best possible results.
-This can done through: text lower casing, remove stop words, replace emojes with plain text, remove THML tages, tokenization, normalization, and lemmatization.
+This can be done through text lower casing, removing stop words, replacing emojis with plain text, removing THML tages, tokenization, normalization, and lemmatization.

 3. Used models: